dashpay/docs-core/docs/reference/block-chain-serialized-blocks.md

 <img src="https://files.readme.io/fa5bfbe-mining-banner-1.svg" alt="Mining" style="width:50%;text-align:center;"/>

 #### Block Reward Reallocation

+> 🚧 **Superseded in Dash Core 20**
+>
+> This block reward reallocation process was superseded by the [treasury
+> expansion](#treasury-expansion) approved by the network in 2023.
+Once the related hard fork in
+> Dash Core 20.0.0 occurs, the process described below will no longer be active.

 Dash Core v0.16 included logic to gradually adjust the block reward allocation once the BIP-9 activation threshold was met.
 The reward reallocation was signaled via BIP-9 bit 5 and was activated at block 1374912 upon signalling by a sufficient number of blocks.